 Aulani, A Disney Resort & Spa (Lagoon 1)

 Disney’s Aulani is a miniature Disney park right on the Ko Olina Lagoons.
 Of course, Disney has packed their resort with tons of fun kid-friendly activities, including the keiki cove splash zone, a high-tech scavenger hunt, painting with light, and snorkeling in the rainbow reef.
 But they also have activities for adults as well, including spa treatments, hydrotherapy gardens, and the Pulu Bar mixology station.
+For a more complete picture of all of the resort’s amenities and activities, this Disney Aulani review is fantastic!
 Room rates start at $484 per night, although this price does depend on the season.

 There are also quite a few restaurants and cafés at the Aulani, which will be discussed later.